Kumyks

-Kumyks (Къумукълар, Кумыки) are a Turkic people, indigenous to Dagestan, Chechnya and North Ossetia.
+Kumyks (Къумукълар, Кумыки) are a Turkic ethnic group living in Dagestan, Chechnya and North Ossetia.
 They are the largest Turkic people in the North Caucasus.

-They traditionally populate the Kumyk plateau (northern Dagestan and north-eastern Chechnya), lands bordering the Caspian Sea, areas in North Ossetia, Chechnya and along the banks of the Terek river.
-They speak the Kumyk language, which until the 1930s had been the lingua-franca of the Northern Caucasus.
+They traditionally populate the Kumyk Plateau (northern Dagestan and northeastern Chechnya), lands bordering the Caspian Sea, areas in North Ossetia, Chechnya and along the banks of the Terek River.
+They speak the Kumyk language, which until the 1930s had been the lingua franca of the Northern Caucasus.

 Territories where Kumyks have traditionally lived, and where their historical state entities used to exist, are called Kumykia (Къумукъ, Qumuq).
 All of the lands populated by Kumyks were once part of the independent Tarki Shamkhalate.

 Population and present settlement area

 Kumyks comprise 14% of the population of the Republic of Dagestan, the third-largest population of Chechnya, and the fifth-largest population of North Ossetia, all of which are parts of the Russian Federation.

 Kumyks are the second largest Turkic-speaking ethnic group after Azerbaijanis in the Causasus, the largest Turkic people of the North Caucasus and the third largest ethnic group of Dagestan.

 According to the Russian national census of 2010 there were more than 500,000 Kumyks in Russia.